static-frame/static-frame/doc/source/articles/guard.md

     return v * s
 ```

 As before, when used with ``mypy``, code that violates the type annotations will raise an error during static analysis.
-For example, providing an integer when a bool is required is an error:
+For example, providing an integer when a Boolean is required is an error:

 ```python
 v1: TNDArrayInt8 = np.arange(20, dtype=np.int8)